π Solution for Exercise M1.05

 from sklearn.preprocessing import OneHotEncoder

-categorical_preprocessor = OneHotEncoder(handle_unknown="ignore", sparse=False)
+categorical_preprocessor = OneHotEncoder(

-preprocessor = ColumnTransformer([
+preprocessor = ColumnTransformer(

-('one-hot-encoder', categorical_preprocessor, categorical_columns)],
+[("one-hot-encoder", categorical_preprocessor, categorical_columns)],

 model = make_pipeline(preprocessor, HistGradientBoostingClassifier())